ritamdas2/S-CS-skills/skills/cluster-1/07/code/README.md

 # Code Readme

 Included blink.c only

-Adapted blink.c to accomodate tasks for skill 07
+Adapted blink.c example to accomodate tasks for skill 07